 We are fairly risk tolerant people, and sailing this beautiful coast has provided us with countless opportunities to explore and learn.
-In addition to visiting the popular cruising grounds in and around Georgia Strait, we’ve circumnavigated Vancouver Island twice, and cruised north of Cape Caution multiple times.
+In addition to visiting the popular cruising grounds in and around Georgia Strait, we’ve circumnavigated Vancouver Island three times, cruised north of Cape Caution multiple times, and visited Haida Gwaii.
 We truly have it all here – great weather (really), deserted beaches, delightful coastal communities, sheltered waters, access to the open ocean, and scores of secure anchorages.
 We are blessed to be living on the edge of one of the great cruising grounds on the planet.
 Our aim is to share some of what we’ve seen, done, and learned here with you.